 Head to Nashville’s Farmers’ Market and seek out Swagruha for some of the city’s best eat-on-the-go Indian fare.
 Owned by South Indian natives Vijay and Siva Pavuluri, count on this small, cafeteria-style stall for a quick and satisfying mix of aromatic and subtly complex dishes like spicy goat curry, chili chicken, vegetable korma, dosa, and mango lassi.

 Chauhan Ale & Masala House

-One of three local restaurants from celebrity chef Maneet Chauhan, Chauhan Ale & Masala House marries a traditional approach to Indian dishes with an appreciation for Southern ingredients.
-Before diving into the desi fare section, make a pit stop at the appetizers for some whipped paneer (a riff on the locally popular whipped feta) and gol guppa shots.
+One of three local restaurants from celebrity chef Maneet Chauhan, downtown’s Chauhan Ale & Masala House marries traditional techniques used in Indian dishes with a nod to Nashville’s Southern sensibilities.
+Before diving into entrees like the masala braised lamb, make a pit stop at the appetizers for some whipped paneer (a riff on the locally popular whipped feta) and gol guppa shots.

 Saffron The Indian Kitchen

 Tucked into Assembly Food Hall, Saffron gives traditional Indian dishes an on-the-go twist befitting of its hectic, try-it-all-at-once location.
 Exhibit A: biriyani bowls loaded with your choice of chicken, paneer, vegetables, shrimp, and egg.
 Exhibit B: street snacks like pani puri and a variety of samosas.
 Wash it all down with a guava or sapota shake before setting off to brave the Broadway crowds.